NCAR/GlobusArchiver/README.md

 # Installing

 ## Installing the Globus CLI and globusconnectpersonal
-The Globus CLI is available via the /usr/local anaconda install:
+The Globus CLI is available in RAL via the /usr/local anaconda install:
 ```
 /usr/local/anaconda3/bin/globus
 ```